Dismissal is when your employer ends your employment - they do not always have to give you notice.

 They must also:

-- be consistent - eg not dismiss you for doing something that they let other employees do
+- be consistent - for example, not dismiss you for doing something that they let other employees do

-- have investigated the situation fully before dismissing you - eg if a complaint was made about you
+- have investigated the situation fully before dismissing you - for example, if a complaint was made about you

-If you’re a part-time or fixed-term worker, you can’t be treated less favourably than a full-time or permanent employee.
+If you’re a part-time or fixed-term worker, you cannot be treated less favourably than a full-time or permanent employee.

 You must be given at least the notice stated in your contract or the statutory minimum notice period, whichever is longer.

-There are some situations where you can be dismissed immediately - eg for violence.
+There are some situations where you can be dismissed immediately - for example, for violence.

 Getting your dismissal in writing